diegargon/trackerm/README.md

 will remain like this until i have a working code with basic features.
 Probably you shouldn't install it at this moment.

+## LEGAL

+ATTENTION: This software was made to maintain a private multimedia library of files of which you have rights of use.
+The misuse or illegal use of this program is solely the responsibility of the user.
+This software does not provide links to files protected by copyright, uses third party search engines and it is the sole responsibility of the user to click on the links whose content is legal to use.
+This tool is for private use, exposing this tool to the internet for use of third parties may entail a crime according to the country and the rights of the material you expose.
+Please inform yourself of the laws in in your country

 ## CURRENT STATUS

 **ENGLISH**